NoHaxsJustAsian/Image-Processor/README.md

 reading commands from an input source, and executing those commands using a model and a view.
 The available commands include creating a new project, loading and saving projects, and applying various filters to images.

+The IImageProcessorView interface is responsible for displaying images using the provided model.
+It includes a method called, renderMessage(), which can be used to transmit a message to the display destination.
+If transmission fails, an IOException is thrown.

 The ImageProcessorView class is responsible for displaying images using the provided model.
 It has two constructors, one that takes a model object and uses the console as the display destination, and another that takes a model object and an Appendable object as the display destination.
 It also has a method renderMessage() that can be used to transmit a message to the display destination.
 If